AEPKILL/husky-di/docs/apis.md

 #### lifecycle

-- `LifecycleEnum.transient`
+- `LifecycleEnum.transient` (default)

-  `LifecycleEnum.transient` is the default lifecycle type.

-  `LifecycleEnum.transient` means that the container will create a new instance every time it is resolved.
+  Creates a new instance every time it's resolved.

 - `LifecycleEnum.singleton`

-  `LifecycleEnum.singleton` means that the container will create a new instance the first time it is resolved, and then return the same instance every time it is resolved.
+  Creates a new instance the first time it's resolved, then returns the same instance for subsequent resolutions.

-- LifecycleEnum.resolution
+- `LifecycleEnum.resolution`

-  `LifecycleEnum.resolution` means that the container will create a new instance every time it is resolved, and then return the same instance every time it is resolved in the same resolution context.
+  Creates a new instance for each resolution context, then returns the same instance within that context.

-e.g.
+Example:

 ```typescript
 import { Container, ClassProvider, LifecycleEnum } from "husky-di";